How we change what others think, feel, believe and do

 You might also be the victim or target of persuasion, as we all are, many times each and every day.
 Because if you can detect a trick or technique coming your way, you can avoid it, expose it, or play with the trickster, doubling back the deception and outplaying them at their own game.
 For this is the great leveller: if you try to deceive someone and they discover it, then the game ends there and then, and they may never trust you again.

 The author of this site is David Straker, an individual with a long background in a range of mind-changing areas, including (in no particular order) counseling, psychology, marketing, sales, education, business change, international management and consulting.
 Oh yes, and parenting.
-And four postgraduate qualifications in changing minds (M.Sc. psychology, M.Sc. management, Postgraduate Certificate in Education, and Diploma in Marketing).
+And four postgraduate qualifications in changing minds (M.Sc.
+Psychology, M.Sc.
+Management and Technology, Postgraduate Certificate in Education, and Diploma in Marketing).

 How do we do it?

 Occasional emails from kind readers wonder about the effort involved in writing and maintaining the site.
 Nobody works full-time on the site, but if you include research and writing, then about 20 to 40 hours per week go into it, and have done for about ten years.
 That adds up to between 10,000 and 20,000 hours.
-I (Dave) study constantly and have a personal library of thousands of books and goodness how many journal articles.
+I (Dave) study constantly and have a personal library of thousands of books and have read goodness how many journal articles.
 (I'm not obsessive -- just passionate ;).
 And from Autumn 2010, I've given up the day job to work full time on the site, with occasional paid work and a lot of voluntary stuff (a great way to happiness, by the way).

 What's In It For Us